rancherlabs/support-tools/collection/rancher/v2.x/profile-collector/README.md

 ## Usage

-The script needs to be downloaded and run with kubectl access to the cluster where Rancher or Rancher Agents are running
+The script needs to be downloaded and run with a kubeconfig file pointed to the local Rancher cluster or a downstream cluster where cattle-cluster-agent pods are running

 ### Download and run the script
 * Save the script as: `continuous_profiling.sh`